 - Preheat your oven to 175°C (350°F).
 Lightly grease the base and sides of a 9.5" tart tin with some oil or vegan butter.

-- Make a "flax-egg" by mixing together the ground flaxseed with 2½ tablespoons of water.
-Allow to sit for 5 minutes.
+- Make a "flax egg" by mixing together the ground flaxseed with 2½ tablespoons of water.
+Allow it to sit for 5 minutes.

-- In your food processor, combine the gluten-free flour, ground almonds, coconut sugar, salt, vegan butter and flax egg.
-Blend until the ingredients stick together to form a dough.
+- In your food processor, combine the flax egg, gluten-free flour, ground almonds, coconut sugar, salt, and vegan butter and blend until the ingredients stick together to form a dough.
 If needed, add the tablespoon of water and blend again to bring the mixture together.

 - Evenly press the dough half of the dough into the sides of the tart tin first, then press the remaining dough into the base of the tin.
 With a fork, gently prick the dough several times.

 - Bake the crust for 12-15 minutes until slightly browned, then allow to cool to room temperature (do not remove the tart from the tin).
 Once at room temperature, place the tart in the fridge to chill while you prepare the filling.